How To Replace Boat Upholstery: 3 Options Compared

 Is it time for your old boat seats to get a fresh look?
-In this guide, we compare 3 options to replace boat upholstery (DIY, Kit, Custom) and help you decide which one to do.
+In this guide, we compare 3 options to replace boat upholstery (DIY, Kit, Custom) for your house boat or recreational vessel, and help you decide which one to do.

 If you don’t have the time to invest in reupholstering the boat yourself, another option is to use premade cushions that can be easily sourced.
 If money is no object though, you can always seek the assistance of a professional marine upholstery service.